 Piedmont International University offers a variety of Institutional Grants and Scholarships to make quality education accessible for degree-seeking students.
-Scholarship and Institutional Grant requirements vary and have limited stackability and cannot exceed 100% of tuition charged.
+Scholarship and Institutional Grant requirements vary and have limited stackability and will follow the General Scholarship Rule.

 FUNDED SCHOLARSHIPS

 Funded scholarships are awarded through an application process and Scholarship Committee review.
 The priority deadline for funded scholarships is March 1 of each year.